nextcloud/documentation/admin_manual/configuration_database/db_conversion.rst

   php occ db:convert-type --password="<password>" --port="3306" --all-apps mysql <username> <hostname> nextcloud

-.. note:: It was unnecessary to specify the port in this example because``3306`` is already the default.
-We did so merely for demonstration purposes and completeness in case the reader is using non-standard port on their target database server.
+.. note:: It was unnecessary to specify the port in this example because ``3306`` is already the default.
+We did so merely for demonstration purposes and completeness in case the reader is using a non-standard port on their target database server.

 On success the converter will automatically configure the new database in your